 Successful applicants must enter into a Grant Agreement and commence the project within three months from the date of the funding offer.

 If a project does not commence within this timeframe, the grant will be reviewed by RDV.

-Projects with a total project value of, or greater than $1 million are required to meet the Local Jobs First Policy requirements: https://localjobsfirst.vic.gov.au/
+Projects with a grant amount of $1 million or more are required to meet the Local Jobs First Policy requirements.

 Monitoring, evaluation and reporting